The Muted Lesbian Voice

 Other elaborately playful texts hide their lesbian subject-matter within the theme of secrets and concealment.
 Having invited the reader to play detective, false trails are laid, and the secrets to be uncovered are, in actual fact, far deeper than surface impressions would imply: there are secrets beyond secrets, providing the text with layers of disguise.

 The Little Girls by Elizabeth Bowen operates in this teasing way.
 The novel details the relationship of three schoolgirl friends, often referred to by their childhood nicknames – Dinah/”Dicey”, Clare/”Mumbo” and Sheila/”Sheikie” – who meet again after a fifty-year separation, at the age of sixty-one.
-The resummation of their friendship is instigated by Dinah who contacts Clare and Sheila so that they may return together to the spot where, as schoolgirls, they buried some treasure.
+The resumption of their friendship is instigated by Dinah who contacts Clare and Sheila so that they may return together to the spot where, as schoolgirls, they buried some treasure.
 As The Little Girls is so intricately and subtly planned, and packed with symbolic material which cannot at first be deciphered, it assumes the nature of a mystery story, diverting attention from the novel’s basic emotional statement.

 Jane Rule, in her important contribution to feminist literature, Lesbian Images, has identified a lesbian interest in Elizabeth Bowen’s novels, describing how her work “manifests a pattern she seems to see in life, lesbian experience bracketing the heterosexual experience of marriage and children”.
 [32] Clare is the most obviously lesbian character, but even her experience is veiled, for the reader cannot identify until much later her first important love for Dinah’s mother.
 The relationship of real importance is that between Clare and Dinah, who mistakenly believed that they said goodbye forever at the age of eleven.
 It is Sheila’s role to help to seal this relationship.